phillip-kruger/phillip-kruger.github.io/_posts/2017-12-24-hollowjars_deploymentscanner_and_why_wildflyswarm_is_cool.md

     </plugin>
 ```

-In this example I am using Semantic UI to build a webpage that display the quote of the day:
+In this example I am using [Semantic UI](https://semantic-ui.com/) to build a webpage that displays the quote of the day:

 ![](/images/Hollowjars_DeploymentScanner_and_why_WildflySwarm_is_cool/semanticui.png)

-I use the maven properties for the versions of the CSS and JS in the HTML, and need to replace then with the real value when we build:
+I use the maven properties for the versions of the CSS and JS in the HTML, and need to replace them with the real value when we build:

 ```html
     <link rel="stylesheet" type="text/css" href="webjars/semantic-ui/${semantic-ui.version}/dist/semantic.min.css">